rockstor/rockstor-doc/docker-based-rock-ons/zoneminder.rst

 Unfortunately there is no **time zone** setting in Zoneminder and as per the above 'Tips and Tricks' we have to change the contents of a file by hand.

-If the default of **America/New_York** is in appropriate then you will first need to lookup you required *PHP* recognized time zone name in the following
+If the default of **America/New_York** is inappropriate then you will first need to lookup the required *PHP* recognized time zone name on the following
 page: http://php.net/manual/en/timezones.php

 So for the example of **Europe/London** we can apply this change with the